dreamingechoes/awesome-mental-health/README.md

 ## Contributing

-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more details.
-Here you have the alphabetical [list of contributors](CONTRIBUTORS.md) of this repository.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more details on how to suggest awesome resources or other modifications to the list.
+You can also find an alphabetically-ordered list of contributors of this repository [here](CONTRIBUTORS.md).

 ----------------------------